otterize/helm-charts/README.md

 # Otterize Helm Charts

 This repository contains the official Helm charts for configuring and installing Otterize open source components on Kubernetes: the Intents Operator, Network Mapper and SPIRE Integration Operator.
-This chart supports multiple use cases depending on the values provided.
+These charts support multiple use cases depending on the values provided.

-For full documentation on this Helm chart along with all the ways you can use Vault with Kubernetes, please see the [Otterize documentation](https://docs.otterize.com/).
+For full documentation on this Helm chart along with all the ways you can use Otterize with Kubernetes, please see the [Otterize documentation](https://docs.otterize.com/).

 ## Prerequisites